patrickfrey/mewa/doc/algorithms.md

 If we search in this kind of map, we do an upper bound seek for say <K,31> and we get to the key <K,35>.
 Then we follow the uplinks attached to it to find the elements to retrieve.s

 Updates are a little bit more complicated as we have to rewire the uplinks of some predecessors and of one successor.
-If you are interested in the C++ code, all scope-bound data structures of the **typedb** are implemented in src/scope.hpp of the Mewa project.
+If you are interested in the C++ code, all scope-bound data structures of the **typedb** are implemented in [src/scope.hpp](src/scope.hpp) of the Mewa project.
 It should probably be rewritten, as I was not in my best condition when I wrote it.
 But the fact that it is tested well with random tests gives some confidence that it works.

 #### Shortest Path Search

 The **typedb** library implements one core algorithm besides the scope-bound map lookup for type deduction: The shortest path search.
 The type system is represented as a directed graph with the types as vertices and the type deduction relations (called reductions) as edges.
 Each edge has a weight that implements the preference of reductions over others.
 In most cases the solution paths are equivalent but we want to recognize real ambiguity.
-For this, we implement an order of preference that picks us a unique solution from any set of equivalent paths.
+For this, we implement an order of preference by attaching a weight to each reduction that picks us a unique solution from any set of equivalent paths.

 Every query to resolve a symbol as a type or a query to deduce a type from another is implemented as a shortest path search.
 The resulting path will be a plan for the construction of the object we were looking for.
 A result not found will be displayed as nil and ambiguity as a result tuple.